GoldenbergLab/r-project-template/README.md

 3. Run the first chunk of the processing code.
 This will download all data files on to your machine.
 Note: the raw data files should **NEVER EVER** reach GitHub.
 They are meant to be stored locally on your computer only.
 This repository is preprogrammed to ignore everything in the `data/raw/` folder - **DO NOT CHANGE THAT!**
 4. Examine the histogram and determine the cutoff point for complete versus incomplete files.
 If the file is incomplete, move it to te `did_not_finish` folder.

+## 1b Processing data (if not using AWS)

+0. Copy this repository as a new repository
+1. Copy your raw data in to the data/raw folder
+3. Eliminate files that are too small.
+4. Proceed to analysis.

 ## 2 Analyzing data

 0. Go to the `1_analysis` folder.
-1. (chunk 1) Load packages and finish formatting the `.csv` (if necessary)
+1. Load packages and finish formatting the `.csv` (if necessary)
-2. (chunk 2) Examine the distribution, average or other applicable metrics of the results of the experiment.
+2. Examine the distribution, average or other applicable metrics of the results of the experiment.
-3. (chunk 3) Examine the demographics of the participants.
+3. Examine the demographics of the participants.
-4. (chunk 4-6) Examine the main effect and other effects present in the experiment
+4. Examine the main effect and other effects present in the experiment
-5. (chunk 7) Perform the power analysis (if necessary)
+5. Perform the power analysis (if necessary)

 ## Analysis Coding convention